-What kind of services will Granite House offer its residents?
+What kind of services does Granite House offer its residents?

 The core services, or activities of daily living (ADL’s) will be met by our caregivers, most of whom are Certified Nursing Assistants (CNA's).
 They do all hands-on nursing care such as bathing, dressing, grooming, and transferring from bed to wheelchair three times a day.
 We have mechanical ceiling lifts to assure that transfers are safe for both the resident and the caregiver.
-In addition to the basic needs, we will have a hydrotherapy tub, music therapy, and massage therapy.
+In addition to the basic needs, we will have a hydrotherapy tub, and are already offering music therapy and massage therapy.
 Our volunteers will help out by reading to the residents and taking them outside to the garden or onto the screened porch.

 How will the residents pay for their food and lodging?

 The Adult Foster Care program provides an allowance to cover food, lodging, and certain facility expenses.
 As a state-licensed facility, the Department of Human Services will provide funding for 24-hour staffing for our residents, along with payroll and residential support through the federal waiver program.
 The residents of Granite House will all be eligible for Medicare and Social Security Disability along with Minnesota State Medical Assistance, which will cover most of their medically-necessary supplies and equipment.